Takumi-Shinohara/Takumi-Shinohara.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper has been accepted for publication in the IEEE Open Journal of Control Systems (OJ-CSYS).
+Our journal paper has been accepted in the IEEE Open Journal of Control Systems (OJ-CSYS).